hetmanskyi-cloud/AWS/terraform/ansible/README.md

 ## 12. Security Considerations / Recommendations

--   **SSM-based Access**: For Golden AMI provisioning and testing, Ansible connects to EC2 instances via AWS Systems Manager (SSM).
-This eliminates the need for open SSH ports in security groups and removes the dependency on SSH keys on the control machine for these specific operations.
--   **SSH Hardening:** The `prepare-golden-ami.yml` playbook implements SSH hardening best practices (disabling root login, password authentication, configuring UFW to allow SSH) *on the instance itself*.
-This is important because while Ansible connects via SSM, SSM can proxy SSH connections, and the underlying SSH daemon still needs to be secured.
--   **Secrets Management:** Sensitive information like database passwords and API keys should *never* be hardcoded in playbooks or templates.
-This project utilizes AWS Secrets Manager, with instances retrieving secrets at runtime via IAM roles.
+- **Secrets Management**: Sensitive information like database passwords and API keys are **never** hardcoded.
+This project utilizes AWS Secrets Manager, and instances retrieve secrets at runtime via their IAM role.
+The `install-wordpress.yml` playbook expects these secrets to be passed as variables.
--   **Least Privilege:** Ensure the IAM roles assigned to EC2 instances running Ansible have only the minimum necessary permissions.
+- **Least Privilege IAM Roles**: Ensure the IAM role assigned to the EC2 instance has only the minimum necessary permissions (e.g., to fetch secrets from Secrets Manager, write logs to CloudWatch, and get objects from S3).
--   **Regular Updates:** The `prepare-golden-ami.yml` playbook handles regular package updates for the base AMI.
+- **Secure Connections**: The playbook configures WordPress to connect to its database (RDS) and cache (ElastiCache for Redis) over encrypted TLS connections, and verifies the RDS CA certificate.
+- **No Open Inbound Ports**: The security model relies on having no direct public access to the instances (e.g., no open SSH port 22).
+Access is provided through the load balancer (ports 80/443) and AWS Systems Manager (SSM) for administrative tasks.

 ---

 ## 13. Logging and Monitoring

-- **Ansible Log Path:** Ansible's verbose output is directed to `/var/log/ansible_playbook.log` on the managed node, as configured in `ansible.cfg`.
+- **Ansible Logs:** When run via **user-data on an EC2 instance**, Ansible logs are written to the path specified in `ansible.cfg` (e.g., `/var/log/ansible_playbook.log`).
-- **CloudWatch Integration:** The `install-wordpress.yml` playbook installs and configures the CloudWatch Agent.
-This agent is set up to collect various logs, including `/var/log/ansible_playbook.log`, `/var/log/wordpress.log`, and system logs, forwarding them to AWS CloudWatch Logs for centralized monitoring and analysis.
+- **CloudWatch Integration:** The `install-wordpress.yml` playbook configures the CloudWatch Agent to collect the on-instance Ansible log, along with Nginx, PHP-FPM, WordPress, and system logs.
+This provides centralized monitoring in AWS CloudWatch.
-- **WordPress Debug Logs:** WordPress debug output is directed to `/var/log/wordpress.log` and also collected by the CloudWatch Agent.
+- **WordPress Debug Logs:** WordPress debug output is directed to `/var/log/wordpress.log` and is also collected by the CloudWatch Agent.

 ---

 ## 14. Integration with Terraform

-These Ansible playbooks are designed to integrate seamlessly with the Terraform project:
+This Ansible playbook is designed to be triggered by the Terraform project:

--   **Golden AMI Creation (via SSM)**: The `Makefile` (invoked by the user or CI/CD) now triggers `prepare-golden-ami.yml` to build base AMIs, connecting to the target instance via AWS Systems Manager (SSM).
-This eliminates the need for Terraform to manage SSH keys or inventory for this process.
--   **Instance Provisioning (Local Ansible)**: Terraform passes instance-specific configurations and sensitive data (via AWS Secrets Manager) to EC2 instances.
-The instances then use user-data scripts to bootstrap Ansible locally and execute `install-wordpress.yml` for application deployment.
+- **Instance Provisioning**: Terraform provisions EC2 instances and passes instance-specific configurations and sensitive data (retrieved from AWS Secrets Manager) to them.
+- **User-Data Bootstrapping**: The instances use a user-data script (templated by Terraform) to bootstrap Ansible locally and execute the `install-wordpress.yml` playbook for application deployment.
--   **EFS & S3 Buckets**: Terraform provisions EFS file systems and S3 buckets (e.g., for scripts like `healthcheck.php`), which are then utilized by the Ansible playbooks.
+- **Infrastructure Dependencies**: Terraform provisions the infrastructure that Ansible configures, including EFS file systems, S3 buckets (for scripts), and the necessary IAM roles and security groups.

 ---

 ## 15. Troubleshooting and Common Issues

-### 1. Playbook Fails to Connect to Host (SSM Connection)
+### 1. Playbook Fails During User-Data Execution
 - **Cause:**
-    -   EC2 instance is not running or terminated.
-    -   SSM Agent not running on the EC2 instance.
-    -   IAM role attached to the EC2 instance lacks necessary SSM permissions (`AmazonSSMManagedInstanceCore`).
+    -   An error in the user-data script itself (check `/var/log/cloud-init-output.log`).
+    -   Missing dependencies (e.g., `git`, `python3-pip`, `ansible`).
-    -   Network connectivity issues preventing SSM Agent from reaching SSM endpoints (e.g., missing VPC endpoints for SSM, `ssmmessages`, `ec2messages`).
+    -   Network issues preventing `apt` or `pip` from downloading packages.
-    -   AWS CLI or Session Manager Plugin not correctly configured/installed on the control machine.
+    -   IAM role permissions are insufficient for the instance to fetch secrets or other resources.
 - **Solution:**
-    -   Verify the EC2 instance state is `running`.
-    -   Check SSM Agent status on the instance.
+    -   Connect to the instance via SSM and examine the user-data logs.
+    -   Manually run the failing command from the script to get more detailed error output.
-    -   Review the instance's IAM role and attached policies.
+    -   Verify the instance's IAM role has the required permissions.
-    -   Ensure VPC endpoints for SSM-related services are configured in private subnets, or the instance has access to public SSM endpoints.
-    -   Confirm AWS CLI and Session Manager Plugin are installed and configured correctly on your local machine (`aws ssm start-session --help`).

-### 2. Missing Dependencies on Managed Node
--   **Cause:** A package required by a task is not installed, or the `apt` cache is outdated.
--   **Solution:** Ensure `update_cache: yes` is used in `apt` tasks and all necessary packages are listed.
+    -   Check VPC security groups, NACLs, and route tables for connectivity issues.

-### 3. Permission Denied Errors
+### 2. Permission Denied Errors
--   **Cause:** Ansible running as a user without sufficient privileges (`become: yes` might be missing or incorrect `become_user`).
+- **Cause:** Ansible running a task that requires `sudo` privileges without `become: yes`, or file permission issues.
--   **Solution:** Verify `become: yes` is set for tasks requiring root privileges.
-Ensure file ownership/permissions are correct (e.g., `www-data` for WordPress files).
+- **Solution:** Most tasks in `install-wordpress.yml` use `become: yes`.
+Check that file/directory ownership is correct (e.g., `www-data` for WordPress web root) and that the correct `become_user` is specified for tasks that should not run as root (like `composer`).

-### 4. Secrets Manager Retrieval Issues
+### 3. Secrets Manager Retrieval Issues
--   **Cause:** IAM role on the EC2 instance lacks permissions to `secretsmanager:GetSecretValue` or incorrect `secret-id`.
+- **Cause:** The IAM role on the EC2 instance lacks permissions to `secretsmanager:GetSecretValue`.
--   **Solution:** Check the IAM role policies attached to the instance and the `secret-id` variable.
+- **Solution:** Check the IAM role policies attached to the instance.
+The Terraform templates should grant this permission.

-### 5. CloudWatch Logs Not Appearing
+### 4. CloudWatch Logs Not Appearing
 - **Cause:** CloudWatch Agent not installed/running, incorrect configuration file (`amazon-cloudwatch-agent.json`), or IAM permissions.
--   **Solution:** Verify agent installation, service status, and IAM role permissions (e.g., `CloudWatchAgentServerPolicy`).
-Check `log_path` in `ansible.cfg`.
+- **Solution:** Verify the agent installation and service status (`sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status`).
+Check the agent's own log file at `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`.
+Ensure the instance IAM role has the `CloudWatchAgentServerPolicy`.

 ---